masernab/DesignPatterns/README.md

 - **Prototype**
   Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

+- **Singleton**
+  Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+The Singleton pattern solves two problems at the same time, violating the Single Responsibility Principle.
 ---

 ## 🚀 Getting Started